CS-SI/Orekit/src/site/markdown/architecture/gnss.md

 ![gnss antenna class diagram](../images/design/gnss-antenna-class-diagram.png)

 * SEMParser, which represents a loader for SEM almanac files.
-This class provides the `GPSAlmanac` used to build the `GPSPropagator`.
+This class provides the `GPSAlmanac` used to build the `GNSSPropagator`.

 * YUMAParser, which represents a loader for YUMA almanac files.
-Such as for the SEMParser, this class provides the `GPSAlmanac` used to build the `GPSPropagator`.
+Such as for the SEMParser, this class provides the `GPSAlmanac` used to build the `GNSSPropagator`.

 * RinexClockParser for loading station and satellite clock solutions.

-* NavigationFileParser, which represents a loader for Rinex navigation files.
+* RinexNavigationParser, which represents a loader for Rinex navigation files.
   The supported versions are from 3.00 to 3.05, all the GNSS constellations are supported.

 ### IGS SSR Format